Acemhöyük: Location

 Acemhöyük is located 18 km northwest of Aksaray, on the southeastern end of the Tuz Gölü, in a fertile plain on the Uluirmak or Melendiz.
 The ruins are arranged, like those of Kültepe, into two parts: a settlement on a hill, measuring 700 m east–west and 600 m north–south, and a lower city, which is partially covered by the modern village of Yeşilova.
 According to Nimet Özgüc, the extent of the lower city is of a similar size.
 The highest point, the citadel, rises 20 metres above the surrounding land and is now called Sarikaya (yellow cliff) on account of the gleaming yellow mudbricks.
 The tell is to the south of the modern village and in the centre of it there was (or is?) a modern cemetery.
 Joost Blasweiler (2019) offers detailed arguments that Acemhöyük was the location of the city of Purushanda known from many cuneiform texts.

+While Acemhöyük was fully a member of the Old Assyrian trade network, Konya-Karahöyük, a major settlement located to the west near Konya city, seems to have been at the western limits of that network.
+According to Blasweiler (2018), the Assyrian caravans probably did not reach Karahöyük, itself, on a regular basis.